 Step 4: Add Polling as a Safety Net

-Webhooks occasionally fail due to network issues or Apps Script timeouts.
+Webhooks occasionally fail because of network issues or Apps Script timeouts.
 Add a polling function that catches anything the webhook missed:

 const RODZ_API_KEY = 'YOUR_API_KEY';